jolibrain/deepdetect/README.md

 DeepDetect (http://www.deepdetect.com/) is a machine learning API and server written in C++11.
 It makes state of the art machine learning easy to work with and integrate into existing applications.

 DeepDetect relies on external machine learning libraries through a very generic and flexible API.
-At the moment it has support for the deep learning library [Caffe](https://github.com/BVLC/caffe).
+At the moment it has support for the deep learning library [Caffe](https://github.com/BVLC/caffe) and distributed gradient boosting library [XGBoost](https://github.com/dmlc/xgboost).

 #### Main functionalities